 Royal and Ancient Polar Bear Society

-In the Tourist Office we decided to become members at the Royal and Ancient Polar Bear Society which was founded in 1963 and has an annual meeting of members once a year.
+In the Tourist Office in Hammerfest we decided to become members in the Royal and Ancient Polar Bear Society which was founded in 1963 and has an annual meeting of members once a year.

 The exhibition itself was quite good and one could quite imagine the hard times 40.000 people had who got deported by 1945 in Northern Norway.
 There were also pictures about the city which got burned down by the Germans at the end of the Second World War.

 Once we reached the top we enjoyed again a fantastic view over the city and the sea.
-The whole city was glowing with it’s hundreds of lights in the darkness – even so it was only 3pm.
+The whole city was glowing with it’s hundreds of lights in the darkness – even though it was only 3 pm.

 Then it was time to get back to the city where we walked along the harbor.
-Konstantin spotted a fish store where Konstantin tried a local delicatese.
+Konstantin spotted a fish store where Konstantin tried a local delicatesse.

 The nearby Coop (grocery store) was also a good opportunity for us to fill our backpacks with some snacks.
 We bought a local leaf of bread (the bread in Norway tastes actually quite good), cheese, tomatoes and cucumber.
 Konstantin also bought grilled chicken and then we were good to go.